continuous-integration/drone/push Build is passing Details

 We adore our voluntary translators who make information about Free Software available over 30 languages, from Arabic to Turkish!

 Join them to spread the message of our community in all over Europe and beyond.
-The translators team page will introduce you to their amazing work.
+The translators team page will introduce you to its work.

 You can build the fsfe.org website on your own computer to make previews of single pages possible offline and without having to wait for an online website build.
 A dedicated wiki page tells you how to do it.